619 How to Surf

 Just lay on your board and pretend that you are paddling.

-To 'paddle' you put a long piece of wood with a flat side, or, in this case, your hand, in the water and move it away from the direction that you want to go to move yourself around in the water.
+To 'paddle' you put a long piece of wood with a flat side, or your hand, in the water and push away from the direction that you want to go.
 Notice the following:

 - I can spend hours just paddling around in the pool.